 The Fire Department needs to purchase a rapid chemical hazard detection device.
-Our Hazardous Materials Response Team needs to ensure the safety of our response area, especially in advance of the upcoming elections and the increased threat profile of this thriving City.
 The advanced chemical detection device will accentuate our capabilities to keep us ahead of the ever-changing landscape of threats ranging from drugs to terrorism.
-The MX 908 offers unparalleled capabilities in identifying unknown substances quickly and accurately, empowering our hazmat team to make informed decisions in real time, minimizing risk to firefighters, and maximizing safety for our community.
-The device can also be used at the request of Police for drugs of abuse, explosives, and chemical warfare agents.
+The rapid chemical hazard detection device identifies unknown substances quickly and accurately, empowering our hazmat team to make informed decisions in real time, minimizing risk to firefighters, and maximizing safety for our community.
+This device can also be used at the request of Police for detection of drugs, explosives and chemical agents.